garrandall/popular-music-data/tracks/billionaire-travie-mccoy-bruno-mars.md

 A different city every night, oh I
 I swear the world better prepare (for what?)
 For when I'm a billionaire (yeah, sing it)
-Oh oooh oh oooh when I'm a billionaire
+Oh oh oh oh when I'm a billionaire
-Oh oooh oh oooh
+Oh oh oh oh

 I wanna be a billionaire so fucking bad!